Monochrome-Sauce/momuma-gtk/README.md

 # Momouma Gtk

 MoMuMa (**M**ono's **M**usic **M**anager) is a simple GTKmm app for managing simple music playlists.
-The project uses GStreamer to gain its playback capabilities.
+The project uses `libmpv` to gain its playback capabilities.

 Originally I wanted to write this in C, but chose to use C++ due to enhanced type safety (this is the first time I'm using Gtk).